Rabmelon/tiSPHi/Hint.md

 22.07.23.
 1. After checking the dBA function, eliminate the warning of f32 -> i32. but still not a good function of calculate dB/dA
 2. Draw the iparticle as red!
+3. Something bad will happen when coh == 0?
+4. Need a low precision of fDP!!!???
+Why taichi cannot keep the value unchanged while calculating?
+Such as taichi will transfer *-1392.923706* to *-1392.923706054688*???
+It is really annoying!
+In python, this will not happen!!!

 22.07.05.